Mentored Undergraduate Research Challenge: Playing Word Association Games

 Challenge Details

-• Participating teams will submit a manuscript of their research project for peer review.
+Participating teams will submit a manuscript of their research project for peer review.
 Teams with accepted papers will have their submission published and presented.
-The specific venue at which teams will submit will be announced at an upcoming date; please check back at this website for more details.
+Teams will e-mail their submissions to Rick Freedman (rfreedman at sift dot net) for review, and presentations of accepted papers will take place at the AAAI-25 Undergraduate Symposium collocated with AAAI-25.
+The specific publication for accepted papers will be announced at an upcoming date; please check back at this website for more details.

-• Submission deadlines and the peer review timeline will follow those of the venue at which the challenge will be hosted.
+Submission deadlines and the peer review timeline will resemble those of the Undergraduate Consortium to align with their presentation timeline.
+Paper submissions must:

 Registration